 This involves the irresponsible and extra-constitutional authority of the Federal "Envirnomental Protection Agency" (EPA), which despotically legislates as an Administrative Agency and is able to put people like Joe Roberston in prison for the innocent use of their own land.
 As Thomas Jefferson said, "This is not the government we fought for."

 Every single person responsible for this injustice deserves to burn in hell, from the EPA agents and officers, to the United States prosecutors, to the judge in the case.
-These people put a man in prison for 18 months, a man who just died at 80 years old in March, 2019.
+These people put a man in prison for 18 months, a man who has just died at 80 years-of-age in March, 2019.
 He did nothing wrong.
 He violated no laws.
 He harmed no one.
 He damaged nothing.

 Yet a large number of people made and allowed this to happen.
 And I doubt that the judge told the jury in the case that it had the power, the right, and the responsibility to protect Joe Robertson from the vicious tyrants who were persecuting him in his old age.
-Instead, I expect that the judge required the jurors to swear an unconscionable oath to follow his instructions and convict a harmless man for violating the "regulations" of a bunch of corrupt bureaucrats without any sense of honor, justice, or morality, let alone compassion, mercy, or decency.
+Instead, I expect that the judge required the jurors to swear an unconscionable oath to follow his instructions and convict a harmless man for violating the "regulations" of a bunch of corrupt, faceless bureaucrats who were without any sense of honor, justice, or morality, let alone compassion, mercy, or decency.
 I expect they have no shame.
+Perhaps Dante would have them in Hell without faces, since they do their evils in anonymity.

-Now, I hope, it is Joe Roberson who is preparing the prosecution; and, if there is a just God, the people who wronged him will find themselves before a very different kind of Court, with a Judge who will apply the very marvelous Chinese principle of , "Reversed Judgment," against these vile clowns.
+Now, I hope, it is Joe Roberson who is preparing the prosecution in the Divine Justice Department; and, if there is a just God, the people who wronged him will find themselves before a very different kind of Court, with a Judge who will apply the very marvelous Chinese principle of , "Reversed Judgment," against these vile clowns.
 Repent, creeps.
 It is better to repent than to burn (1 Corinthians 7:9).

 Joe Robertson was convicted of "discharging" pollutants into the "navigable waters" of the United States.
 His land was 40 miles from the nearest "navigable waters," but it had on it a small stream, "about a foot deep and a foot wide."
 Robertson and his wife enlarged the steam into some ponds along its course.
 To do this "legally," he would have needed a permit from the EPA, requiring "an average of 788 days and $271,596 to obtain."
 No one on the spot could have imagined any need for such a thing.
 For "discharging" pollutants (mud?), he was sentenced to the 18 months and fined $130,000.